samtron1412/docs/tech/it/soft-dev/pro/frame/angular.md

         * called once, after the first `ngOnChanges()`
     + `ngDoCheck()`: detect and act upon the changes that Angular can't or won't detect on its own
-        * called during every change detection run, immeidately after `ngOnChange()` and `ngOnInit()`
+        * called during every change detection run, immediately after `ngOnChange()` and `ngOnInit()`
     + `ngOnDestroy()`: called just before Angular destroys the component
         * cleanup process, unsubscribe Observables and detach event